-Teaching and learning take place in a nurturing, student-centred, caring, and safe environment, where every effort is made to cultivate the individual's full potential.
-Our neatly-attired and well-behaved students attend our Macquarie Coaching School, voluntarily.
-By meeting educational needs, individual student barriers to learning can be overcome, empowering students to meet and exceed their personal, educational expectations.
-Likewise, by providing a range of learning strategies in response to individual learning styles, learning will be a satisfying and fulfilling experience for all.
+Teaching and learning takes place in a nurturing, student-centred, caring, and safe environment, where every effort is made to cultivate the individual's full potential.
+Meeting educational needs is of paramount importance and our talented teachers selected from the many whom apply for a teaching spot here, meet individual student learning needs, empowering students to meet and exceed their personal, educational expectations.
+Producing challenging thoughtful lessons that are varied, motivational and stimulating.

 The School's learning environment enables students to realise their academic and personal aspirations while building confidence and a sense of belonging, within a culture that respects openness, inclusiveness, and collegiality.
-Macquarie Grammar has gained a reputation as a friendly School, free of bullying, violence, and illegal drugs.
-MGS is firmly building its quality and management processes, by adopting a culture of belonging and an attitude of gratitude.
+Macquarie Grammar has gained a reputation as a friendly School, free of bullying, violence, and an pervading attitude of acceptance and the value of individual difference.
+MGS is firmly building its quality and management processes, by adopting a culture of belonging and cooperative team approach.